Architectural and urban project

 Required workHere are the main expectations at the end of the semester:

-– Understanding and manipulation of the interaction between volumes, typologies and facades
+-Understanding and handling the interaction between volumes, typologies and facades

-– Ability to mobilize the knowledge and know-how acquired in the Bachelor’s degree program (design, representation, reflection) and to articulate them in the conduct of a project
+-Ability to mobilize the knowledge and know-how acquired in the Bachelor’s program (design, representation, reflection) and to articulate them in the management of a project

 – “Le relevé et la représentation de l’architecture” Jean Paul Saint Aubin